elisha1099/webMAN-Menu/README.md

 ## Setup
 To setup webMAN-Menu for iOS all you need to do is follow a few simple steps.
+(This shortcut requires HEN to be enabled before using it, only if you dont have CFW.)

 1. Download the [Toolbox Pro](https://apps.apple.com/app/id1476205977) app for iPhone.
 No 'pro version' is necessary.
 2. Download the webMAN Menu Shortcut from the [releases](https://github.com/elisha1099/webMAN-Menu/releases) tab to your iPhone or iPad.